Expert Series Q&A: Best Practices for Shipping Products in Summer

 Given we’ve just gone through a massive heatwave at POTOO’s HQ, I thought it timely to sit down with our EVP of Sales, Scott Albright, to discuss how brands should be proactive in managing their reseller’s shipping practices.

 What are some of the things that can go wrong when shipping perishables during the summer heat?

 The most impactful challenge has to be melting — it’s one of the worst experiences possible for all involved.
-Let’s say you like a certain type of chocolate — you buy it online as a gift and it has shown up melted and completely reconfigured and deformed.
+Let’s say you have a bar of certain chocolate that you and your family like — you buy it online as a gift and it has shown up melted and completely reconfigured and deformed.
 That’s going to reflect really poorly on the brand.
 In most cases the consumer is not going to care who the distributor is, they’ll just leave a review that says, “I had a bad experience with ‘x-brand’ because I received chocolate that was melted.”’

 What other foods or perishables do you see issues with and why?

 There are plenty of challenges – it could be olive oil, a condiment, a salad dressing, cookies, alcohol…. the worst thing you can do is open it up and it’s leaking all over the place.
 Many brands have worked hard to certify these products in frustration-free packaging – ensuring that the products are leakproof when sent through Amazon’s FCs — a 3P seller has no such requirements.

 That sounds like it’s not only a sales challenge but also a brand reputation challenge — is this a growing concern that brands need to take notice of?